Shrine of Our Lady, Bradstowe: History

+Culmer chapel

 During the 1520s a severe storm that lasted several days swept into Viking Bay with a storm surge and destroyed the Shrine, badly damaging the Chapel.
+Shipwright George Culmer rebuilt the Chapel and replaced the Shrine.

 In 1601 the owner of the Chapel and the estate upon which it stood was Sir John Culmer, one of the first Congregationalist pioneers.
 It was he who had ordered the Chapel (and its Shrine) restored.
 Restoration in those dark times paid little heed to the integrity of the existing structure, consequently, and although much of the original material was reused in the restoration, the new Chapel was said not to be so picturesque as the original.
-It is well that some of the original ancient wall, a doorway and window have survived in the renovated structure.
+Some of the original ancient wall, a doorway and window have survived in the renovated structure.
+The Shrine of the Culmer Chapel, a statue derived from the figure of the Virgin Mary, mounted on a tall column, was so positioned that it faced seaward.

 The first Pastor in 1601 was Joel Culmer.
 It had been for some years even then the tradition of ships passing at Thanet to lower their top sail in salutation to the Shrine and Chapel, which was thought to bring a good fate to the passage of the ship.

-This had been the tradition until at least 1514, when Trinity House took over such duties for coastal towns and village's to display some kind of beacon on the high points of their coastline as a warning against the potential hazard's locally known to shipping, thus in medieval times the Chapel of St. Mary was known as "The Chapel of Blue Light", for its light was given out into the dark seas through a blue glass lantern.

 The Shrine was at some stage, probably 1601, placed inside the Chapel, for thereafter local seamen came to refer to it as "The Weeping Virgin".
 Hot weather is said to have caused humidity and thus condensation in the Chapel which settled on the face of the Shrine, and caused the figure to appear in the countenance of the Virgin, weeping.
 This effect was considered by religious mariners to be a bad omen as a storm would often follow, atmospheric changes indicated in the Chapel were thus a good rough guide to those who would face the perils of the sea.

+The Chapel was again rebuilt in 1825.
+In the 1830s it hosted a Baptist congregation.
+In 1871 the Congregationalists built a new place of worship and the front part of the old chapel housed a blacksmith and a greengrocer.
+In 1924 the Plymouth Brethren had use of the building.
+In 1926 it became a parish room for the Anglican Holy Trinity Church.
+The building has since been used as a bookstore and pub.